 Open the project's Property Pages dialog box.
 For details, see Set C++ compiler and build properties in Visual Studio.

 Select Configuration Properties, C/C++, Language.

-In C++ Language Standard, choose the language standard to support from the dropdown control, then choose OK or Apply to save your changes.
+In C++ Language Standard (or for C, C Language Standard), choose the language standard to support from the dropdown control, then choose OK or Apply to save your changes.